 A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
 [ABA Model Rule 1.1]

 A lawyer shall act with reasonable diligence and promptness in representing a client.
 [ABA Model Rule 1.3]

-Diligence means staying organized, not missing deadlines, following through on all potential legal theories, doing the research that needs to be done to run down possible avenues for your client, and not “dropping the ball” on any client needs.
+Diligence means staying organized in order to meet all deadlines, following through on all potential legal theories, doing the necessary to run down possible avenues for your client, and not “dropping the ball” on any client needs.

 (a) Except as provided in paragraph (b), a lawyer shall not represent a client if the representation involves a concurrent conflict of interest.
 [ABA Model Rule 1.7]

 The complete rules on conflicts (including paragraph (b), referred to above) are quite lengthy as far as model rules go, but the concept is not complicated.
 Do not represent a party adverse to current clients.